 As University Secretary, Roger is responsible for key areas of University life, including corporate governance; audit and risk management; and supporting the Universitys governing bodies (including the Senate and the Council) and other main committees.
 He also looks after student administration - taking students from registration right through to graduation academic appeals and regulations; legal issues; and complaints and discipline.

-Dennis joined the University in 2002 as Director of Residential and Commercial Services and was appointed as Director of Facilities Management in 2009.
-His responsibilities currently include management of the residential estate; catering operations; conference and event management; sport and physical activity; estate management; and campus support services.
-He is also responsible for the sustainability of the Universitys built environment.
+Dennis joined the University of Leeds in 2002 as Director of Residential and Commercial Services and was appointed as Director of Facilities Management in 2009.
+His responsibilities currently include development and management of the Universitys estate, including the residential portfolio, commercial and campus support services, sport, and sustainability.

 A graduate of the School of English at the University, Francesca was appointed Director of Human Resources from 1 October 2015.
 She oversees a large department which provides HR services and support to over 7000 staff in nine faculties and across the corporate services.
 Previously, she was the Director of Organisational Development and Business Improvement at Nottingham Trent University, responsible for HR as well as university-wide programmes to enhance organisational performance.
 She is also a former member of the HEFCE Leadership, Governance and Management Strategic Advisory Board.